 Where do I find out if schools are closed or buses are cancelled due to bad weather?

-More information about school and bus closure or cancellation due to weather can be found on our cold weather guidelines page.
+More information about school and bus closure or cancellation due to weather can be found in our cold weather guidelines.

 What programs does the Peel board offer?

 The Peel board offers a variety of programs for students.
 To find out more about programs of choice, our kindergarten program, French immersion, Specialist High Skills Major, Co-operative Education, International Languages, etc., visit our Programs section.

 Find out more information about kindergarten on the kindergarten program page.

 How do I get a copy of my high school transcript?

 Contact the last high school you attended, as schools keep student transcripts for 55 years.
 If the high school you attended no longer exists, contact School Support Services at 905-890-1010 (or 1-800-668-1146) ext.
 2640.